 Purdue University

-• Completed undergraduate degree in English literature with a focus primarily on modernist American and British literature.
+• Focus primarily on modernist American and British literature.
 Completed capstone research paper in the fall of 2021: Contextualizing Lovecraft: The Existential Horror Necessitated by Fear.

 • Completed minor in classical studies with a focus on the Latin language, and assisted in the development of translations on ancient Roman comedy with Dr. Erin Moodie.